10 Red Flags of Domestic or Dating Violence

 If you or someone you know is experiencing domestic violence, please contact our Domestic Violence Program at 800.208.0388.

 If you are contacting your Advocate directly and do not reach them, please leave a detailed message with good contact information and someone should return your call within 24 hours.

 Familiarizing yourself with the 10 Red Flags of Domestic Violence or Dating Violence is crucial in keeping yourself and others safe.
-Many times, these signs are overlooked, and by making them better known, Waypoint is helping address domestic violence within the community.
+Many times, these signs are overlooked, and by making them better known, Waypoint is helping address domestic/dating violence within the community.

 Recognize the 10 Red Flags of Domestic Violence:

 - Jealousy: uses jealousy as a sign of love